Gardenhouse

 • Partition the target disk

-• Mount and populate the efi partition with systemd-boot and the Gardenhouse UKI
+• Mount and populate the efi partition with rootloader and the Gardenhouse UKI

-the systemd-boot executable may be found in tmp/root/usr/lib/systemd/boot/efi/bootx64.efi and should be placed in EFI/BOOT/BOOTX64.efi inside the efi partition.
+the rootloader executable is stored in the out directory next to the built imgaes, if secureboot is enabled, use rootloaderx64.efi.signed and should be placed in EFI/BOOT/BOOTX64.efi inside the efi partition.

 The UKI is named gardenhouse-efi_<version>.efi and should be placed inside EFI/Linux/